UX Content Design Leader

 ↗ Organic traffic doubled in month one · 300–400% traffic increase on new business pages · Whole-person wellness UX across 1M+ member platform

-Content Strategy Humana
+Content strategy Humana

 Traffic impact — month one